jbaker8935/switcheroo/design.md

   returning the best move from the deepest completed iteration and setting the fallback flag for diagnostics.

+### Search Phase Adaptation

+- The AI computes a goal-band pressure score equal to the greatest number of rows between 2 and 7 (inclusive) occupied by either player in the current position.
+- While pressure is at most three rows, the agent bypasses recursive search and selects moves using single-ply heuristic evaluation to keep response time on the 12 MHz 65C02 within a few hundred milliseconds.
+- When pressure reaches exactly four rows, the engine performs at most a two-ply alpha-beta search with ordering but disables iterative deepening and transposition lookups to limit node counts under heavy branching.
+- Once pressure is at least five rows, the engine re-enables the configured deep-search limits (base depth four for Standard, extensions for Expert) and reintroduces full win probing so endgame accuracy is preserved.
+- A move-volume guard counts the legal moves for the side to move; twelve or more available moves clamp the search to two plies and shrink the node cap to preserve responsiveness, while eighteen or more moves bypass recursive search entirely and fall back to the single-ply heuristic selector.

+### Profiling and Diagnostics

+- Optional diagnostics reset hardware timer0 before search, capture the elapsed ticks after move selection, and render node/timer metrics on the left HUD via `print_formatted_text` for on-device profiling.
+- Diagnostics reuse the existing breakdown hook so tuning sessions can correlate timing, node count, and feature contributions without recompiling the overlay.

 ### Diagnostics and Tuning

 - Engine can emit per-feature contributions and search statistics when built